nRF Machine Learning¶

-On the nRF52840 Development Kit, the LED1 displays the application state and the LED2 displays the signal generated by the simulated sensor.
+Both nRF5340 Development Kit and nRF52840 Development Kit use monochromatic LEDs to display the application state.
+The LED1 displays the application state and the LED2 displays the signal generated by the simulated sensor.

 If the device is returning the machine learning prediction results, the LED1 blinks for a predefined number of times and then turns off for a period of time.
 Then the sequence is repeated.
 The machine learning result is represented by the number of blinks:

 If the machine learning model is running, but it has not detected anything yet or it has detected an anomaly, the LED1 is breathing.

 If the device forwards data, the LED1 uses the following blinking patterns: